emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 Figure 3: Classic data analysis workflow
 </div>

-In this process, we need to ingest the data, processing it to clean/transform/... it, modelling the data and finally visualize/store the results.
+In this process, we need to (I) ingest the data, (II) processing it for cleaning/transforming/..., (III) modelling the data and (IV) finally visualize/store the results.
 Now imagine we have to repeat the same process for hundred or thousands of data files (*i.e.*, remote sensing images, genomic analyses, historical and projections climatic analyses...).
-Instead of processing each task one after another (in a sequential way) we can divide the input (names of the files to read) in chunks and send each chunk to CPU processes that run in parallel, which can save a lot of time and effort (<a href="#fig-daworflowpar" class="quarto-xref">Figure 4</a>).
+Instead of processing each task one after another (in a sequential way) we can divide the input (names of the files to read) in chunks and send each chunk to CPU processes that run in parallel, saving time and effort (<a href="#fig-daworflowpar" class="quarto-xref">Figure 4</a>).

 <div id="fig-daworflowpar">